 Gina Nerger, JD

-Professor Nerger joined the TU Law faculty in 2013.
+Professor Nerger joined the TU Law faculty in 2013; she is a Professor of Legal Writing and serves as the Director of the law school's legal writing department.
 She earned her J.D. from The University of Tulsa College of Law in 2007, where she was an editor of Tulsa Law Review and was honored with the Order of the Curule Chair.
 Prior to entering academia, Professor Nerger practiced in the areas of employment litigation, complex business litigation, and general litigation.
 Her practice was primarily focused on legal research and brief writing.
 At the College of Law, she teaches Legal Writing I and II to first year law students, and Employment Law and Employment Discrimination Law to upper level students.

 Legal Writing II

 Griffin Pivateau & Gina Nerger, The Worker Classification Dilemma: The IRS Test and the Platform Economy, 53 Tex.
 Tech L. Rev. ___.

 Gina Nerger, Two Wrongs Can Make a Right: Introducing Flawed Samples for Effective Counter-Modeling, 28 PERSP.
 19 (2020).

 Gina Nerger, Grammar Can Be Fun: Increasing Student Interest in Applying the Grammatical Rules, 33 THE SECOND DRAFT 6 (2020).